 - Ensure you have the correct gas for the device type prior to application.
-1. - 2.
-Offer up the applicator hose/cone or spray to the small vents of the device located underneath. - 3.
-Apply gas. - 4.
+1. - Offer up the applicator hose/cone or spray to the small vents of the device located underneath.
+2. - Apply gas or alternatively, gently breath into the device or onto the sensor.
+3. - 4.
 The device will enter alarm status after reaching alarm set point. - The device will activate all configured outputs/relays.
 5. - 6.
 Reset by pressing and holding the touch sensor for ~3s. - 7.
 Test complete. - 8.
-Record your test details.
+Record your test details